 instagram is the only dating app we're all using

-Instagram publicises our private moments and makes our relationships "official".
+Instagram publicizes our private moments and makes our relationships "official."
 It's shaping how we love even if we think it doesn’t.

 Since that DM, Instagram marked our major moments — from the night we became official to our first vacation together.
 And then I eventually could tell we were over before we’d even actually broken up, just judging by how little we showed off what love we had left.

 Has Instagram become our new preferred way of meeting people online?
 It’s a weird concept that in order for love to be real in 2018, it needs to be first posted onto an app — but is that increasingly becoming the case for our generation?

 I unpacked these ideas with my friend Kaitlyn in her West Village studio as we split a bottle of wine and talked over our back-to-back breakups — trying to get to get to the heart of how Instagram has affected the entire concept of Modern Love.

 “I know so many people who’ve met romantic partners through Instagram,” Kaitlyn tells me, as we we masochistically listened to Lorde’s saddest songs on loop.
 “It’s a new way of meeting people — this bridge between internet and reality, this curated realism of who we want to be as people.
 Tinder, Grindr — everything else is more shallow, and it’s harder to gain perspective.
 From someone’s Instagram you can learn everything about this person -— see who they’re following, what designers they like.
 It’s almost like a first date before a first date.
 People don’t have to really tell you anything anymore.”
 But also not unlike most first dates, when you look through someone’s Instagram, you of course only see the self that they want you to see.

 My friend Teja recently also ended a summer relationship, and was hanging out at the bar of the Chateau Marmont when I called her to talk about all this.